 Two day course

-On day 1 you’ll master 4 topics by small lectures, case studies and a lot of interactive assignments.
+On day 1 you’ll master skills through brief lectures, case studies and a lot of interactive assignments.

 - Value of research: An introduction to valorization, utilization, value creation.
 Why are they important?
 Case: Identify utilization opportunities within a research proposal.

 - Entrepreneurship: Lean what’s necessary to turn an academic idea into a venture.